kjappelbaum/oximachinetool/README.md

 # create Dockerfile file
 touch Dockerfile

+# create the folder in which you will put the
+# python code for the backend
+mkdir compute
+touch compute/__init__.py

 # create user templates folder
 mkdir user_templates
 cd user_templates
-touch ack.html                              # add acknowledgement text here touch about.html                            # add information about this tool here touch how_to_cite.html                      # add tool citation here touch additional_content.html               # additional functionality if any otherwise empty file
+touch ack.html                              # add acknowledgement text here touch about.html                            # add information about this tool here touch how_to_cite.html                      # add tool citation here touch additional_content.html               # additional functionality if any, otherwise empty file

 ```

-The _config.yaml_ file contains the configuration details used in this new tool like window title,
+The `config.yaml` file contains the configuration details used in this new tool like window title,
-page title, list of html templates, etc. Update the _config.yaml_ file and add html templates
+page title, list of html templates, etc. Update the `config.yaml` file and add HTML templates
-for about the tool, tool citation text and acknowledgements.
+that will be shown in the section about the tool, for tool citation text and for the acknowledgements.

-Below example shows the snippet of _config.yaml_ file.
+As an example of the most common variables to be set in the `config.yaml` file, we provide here an example
+here below:
 ```
 window_title: "Materials Cloud Tools: an example app"
 page_title: "A simple tool example"

-about_section_title: "About new tool"
+about_section_title: "About this new tool"

 templates:
   how_to_cite: "how_to_cite.html"
-  about: "custom_about.html"
+  about: "about.html"

 use_upload_structure_block: True

 additional_accordion_entries:
-  - header: "What is this?"
+#  - header: "What is this?"
-    template_page: what_is.html
+#    template_page: what_is.html
   - header: "Acknowledgements"
     template_page: ack.html

 ```

-Once the files are ready, we can write _Dockerfile_ extended from _tools-barebone_
+Once the files are ready, we can write a `Dockerfile` that extends the `tools-barebone` image,
-to build and run the docker container for _custom-tool_.
-Below snippet shows the minimum required
+to build and run the docker container for `custom-tool`.
+The snippet below shows a minimal
-_Dockerfile_ file for _custom-tool_.
-The _custom-tools_ specific commands with be added after this part.
+`Dockerfile` file that achieves this goal.
+You can create such a file inside `custom-tool/Dockerfile`.
+The commands that you need and that are specific to `custom-tool` can be added at the bottom of the file.
+Remember to replace the MAINTAINER string.

 ```
 FROM tools-barebone